-Florida Statutes provides for an auditor selection process in Charter Counties, which includes the establishment of an audit committee.
+Section 218.391, Florida Statutes provides for an auditor selection process in counties, which includes the establishment of an auditor selection committee.
 Accordingly, the County has designed the following procedural steps to accomplish the selection and oversight of external auditors.

-- A. The County hereby authorizes the establishment of an Audit Committee to be appointed whenever a competitive selection is contemplated under this policy.
-Such Audit Committee shall consist of: - 1.
-One (1) staff representative of the BCC to be recommended by the County Mayor and appointed by the BCC. - 2.
-One (1) representative of the Comptroller's Office to be appointed by the County Comptroller and serve as the Committee chair. - 3.
-One (1) representative of all the other elected officials to be recommended by the County Mayor and appointed by the BCC and rotated for each subsequent auditor contract period. - 4.
-Two (2) citizens, one of who should be a CPA that does not do public audit work, to be recommended by the County Mayor and appointed by the BCC.
+A. The County hereby authorizes the establishment of an Auditor Selection Committee to be appointed whenever a competitive selection is contemplated under this policy.
+Such Auditor Selection Committee shall consist of:

+1. One (1) representative of the BCC to be recommended by the County Mayor and appointed by the BCC that has financial related experience.
+Such representative may not be the Mayor or a County employee or an employee of one of the elected officials listed in paragraph 3 below.

+2. One (1) representative of the Comptroller's Office to be appointed by the County Comptroller and serve as the Committee chair.
+Such representative may be the Comptroller or a selected representative with financial experience, but cannot be a County employee, Comptroller employee or an employee of one of the elected officials listed in paragraph 3 below.

+3. One (1) representative from the five following Orange County elected officials appointed by each respective elected official: the Clerk of Courts, Property Appraiser, Sheriff, Supervisor of Elections, and Tax Collector.
+Such representative may be the elected official or a representative with financial expertise, but cannot be a County employee or an employee of any such elected official.

-The total Audit Committee will consist of five (5) members.
-The meetings of the Audit Committee shall not exclude the public from its proceedings.
+The total Auditor Selection Committee will consist of seven (7) members.
+County administrative staff shall provide support and serve in an advisory capacity to the Auditor Selection Committee.
+The meetings of the Auditor Selection Committee shall not exclude the public from its proceedings.